smanolloff/qwop-gym/doc/env.md

 a visible flicker).
 To enable it, pass the `reload_on_reset=True` keyword argument to the QwopEnv constructor.

-With this reset mode, the environment is satisfying the Markov property, given the step number is part of the state: an action `a` at state `s` will always yield one specific state `s+1`.
+With this reset mode, the environment becomes fully deterministic, given the step number is part of the state: an action `a` at state `s` will always yield exactly one specific state `s+1`.

 ## Troubleshooting